 In response to a request from APT Wireless Group on 3GPP RAN WG4 feedback on technical feasibility of B1 and B2 frequency arrangements in 470 – 703 MHz band, including views on suggested sizes of the second duplexer from a feasibility and cost-efficient perspective, 3GPP RAN WG4 would like to inform on the progress of the discussion during RAN4#98-e meeting.

-Based on the discussion the following agreements on bands plans and duplex filter options were reached during RAN4#98-e meeting, considering both option B1, B2, as well as potential alternatives based on B2:

-1. Band plan

-Option B1 or B2 is further studied as baseline to respond to the request of APT/AWG.

-Other options can be studied as well, if such options are considered to better address the device performance, cost and ecosystem issues, etc.

-Companies are encouraged to study how to benefit from band n71 ecosystem with these options.

-2. Duplex filter options

-Companies are encouraged to provide further analysis whether single duplexer more than 35 MHz pass band can be ruled out.

-Companies are encouraged to provide further analysis whether the following split duplexer assumptions can be used.

-One of the duplexers supports band n71, another duplexer covers (at least) the extended frequency range for APT.

-Other split-duplexer arrangements that facilitate support of 71/n71 (and hence the requirements for 71/n71)

-Companies are encouraged to further analyze the feasibility of duplexers w.r.t.

-Insertion loss and isolation for different center gap and pass band sizes.

-Coexistence with own band, band 28, DTV, RAS etc., e.g., by means of filter isolation, uplink RB restriction, or A-MPR, etc.

-Compatibility with band n71
+During the first 3GPP RAN WG4 meeting treating study item on extended 600MHz NR band, multiple companies have submitted analyses on technical feasibilities of frequency arrangements and duplexer options in 612-703 MHz frequency range.
+Those analyses were considering both option B1 and B2, as well as potential alternatives based on option B2.
+Due to early stage of the discussion, further 3GPP RAN WG4 discussion will be needed to reach consensus on the proposed band plan, duplex arrangement, filtering capabilities, etc.

-As background information on the progress of the discussions, the Status Report to TSG#91-e is attached for information.
+For more details on the discussion progress, please refer to the attached Status Report to TSG#91-e, attached for information.

 RAN4 will continue technical discussion and plans to inform APT Wireless Group on its final conclusion by the September 2021, as requested.

 2. Actions: